 If you are 16 or 17 years old and become homeless you are probably entitled to help from social services.

-Centre 33, or the Youth Support Service – formerly called Connexions, can to refer you to social services, who would carry out an assessment and support you according to your housing needs.
-We would always discuss a referral to social services with you first and continue to offer support through the whole process and help you to communicate your perspective.
+Centre 33, or the Youth Support Service – formerly called Connexions, can refer you to social services, who would carry out an assessment and support you according to your housing needs.
+We would always discuss a referral to social services with you first and continue to offer support through the whole process and help you to get your point of view across.

 Social Services may be able to help you to stay at home or to arrange for you to live elsewhere.

 If your home doesn’t feel like a safe place for you to go it’s particularly important that you ask for support.

 Social services may also be able to give you financial assistance and help you with training or education.